nixxholas/theOnlinePetStore/README.txt

 === Once you're done with everything till here, you need to replace LOTS of imports from your various classes. ===

-Youíre going to want to replace the namespaces, in factÖIíd just do a search and replace from ìusing Microsoft.AspNet.î to ìusing Microsoft.AspNetCore.î.
+You‚Äôre going to want to replace the namespaces, in fact‚Ä¶I‚Äôd just do a search and replace from ‚Äúusing Microsoft.AspNet.‚Äù to ‚Äúusing Microsoft.AspNetCore.‚Äù.

 There will be other namespaces that needs to be changed, but on the whole, adding Core will solve many problems.
 For example: